CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 2. Get Maximum and minimum elements of an array.
 3. Find an element which is not smaller than its neighbours.
 4. Find the k'th smallest/largest element in unsorted array.
-5. Return an array containing the product and sorted from smallest to largest.
+5. Return an array containing the square of each element, then sort from smallest to largest.
 6. Segregate 0s and 1s in an array.
 7. find subarray with given sum (Sliding Window).
 8. Given an array.
 Calculate the maximum sum of `k` consecutive elements (Sliding Window).